 This page provides information to help guide visitors through the FCC’s facility security screening process and COVID-19 safety protocols for the FCC’s Headquarters and other facilities.

-We encourage all visitors to arrive early for scheduled appointments to allow ample time for security screening and, if applicable, any necessary COVID-19 safety protocols.
+We encourage all visitors to arrive early for scheduled appointments to allow ample time for security screening.

 All visitors are required to go through the security screening process in the main lobby, including: